dandi/dandi-cli/README.md

 Options:
   -F, --fields TEXT               Comma-separated list of fields to display.
-                                  An empty value to trigger a list of available fields to be printed out -f, --format [auto|pyout|json|json_pp|yaml]
+                                  An empty value to trigger a list of available fields to be printed out.
+  -f, --format [auto|pyout|json|json_pp|yaml]
                                   Choose the format/frontend for output.
 If
                                   'auto', 'pyout' will be used in case of